kat3ng/friend_finder/README.md

-# friend_finder
+# Friend Finder
-An Express web application that takes users information and survey answers and matches them based on compatibility.
+An Express web application that collects survey answers and uses them to compare and match users based on compatibility.